yaroslav-codefresh/load-testing/README.md

 1) one frp server instance on gcp cluster (?which resources)
 2) 3000 tunnels run on local machine (all connected to server)

-Though it does not seem to be the cpu bottleneck on the server side (it never grows higher than 3-4%)
+Though it does not seem to be the cpu bottleneck on the server side (it never grows higher than 3-4%).

-##### Note: we expect that the bottleneck was either network on cluster or on local machine (where clients were run)
+We expect that the bottleneck was either network on cluster or on local machine (where clients were run).

-#### 3000 tunnels -- sending requests to all of them
+### 3000 tunnels -- sending requests to all of them

 These measurements show how server acts when having 3000 tunnels connected and sending different amount of req/sec.